The Wiedemann-Franz law in doped Mott insulators without quasiparticles

-Model function dependence of the results for the Lorenz number are shown in Fig.~\ref{fig:differentana}.
-Other than the annealing procedure from high to low temperature, as in the main text, we have annealed from low to high temperature by starting the procedure using results at the lowest temperature as the initial model function.
-Two other methods include using the model functions constructed from the infinite-temperature-limit spectra for all temperatures; and using a flat model function for all temperatures.
-As shown in Fig.~\ref{fig:differentana}, results using these different methods show qualitatively similar behavior and conclusions and discussion in the main text would remain the same regardless of the choice in model function and procedure.
+Model function dependence of the results for the Lorenz number is shown in Fig.~\ref{fig:differentana}.
+Four methods of constructing the model function are analyzed here: \begin{itemize} \item Method 1: The annealing procedure from high to low temperatures, which is used in the main text. \item Method 2: Annealing from low to high temperatures by starting the procedure using results from method 1 at the lowest temperature as the initial model function. \item Method 3: Using the model functions constructed from the infinite-temperature-limit spectra but with changing chemical potentials for all temperatures. \item Method 4: Using a flat model function for all temperatures. \end{itemize} Fig.~\ref{fig:differentana} shows MaxEnt results obtained using the four methods with qualitatively similar behavior.
+Therefore, conclusions and the discussion in the main text remain the same regardless of how one constructs the model function in these four distinct ways.

-\underline{Independent Diffusivities} As mentioned in the main text, $D_Q$ and $D$ are not independent diffusivities due to non-zero thermoelectric effects in our model.
-But in this section, we will show that the corrections $D_{\mathrm{corr}}$ due to thermoelectric effects are neglectable compared with $D_Q$ and $D$.
-So $D_Q$ and $D$ are approximately equal to independent diffusivities $D_{\pm}$.
-According to Refs.~\cite{hartnoll2015theory,PhysRevLett.122.186601}, $D_{\pm}$ are determined by